joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/23/crosswords/strands-sidekick-935.html

 **U.N.
 Live Updates: Iran’s President Accuses U.S. and Israel of Lawless Attacks in a Defiant Address**\
 `Masoud Pezeshkian said Iran was open to diplomacy to end the war but would never accept limits on its civilian nuclear program.
-He became the first leader to speak to the General Assembly in New York while his country was at war with the United States.`\
+He became the first leader whose country was at war with the United States to speak at the General Assembly in New York.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine

 **It’s Not the Oscars: U.N.
 Speakers Love to Ignore Its 15-Minute Rule**\